A Survey on Out-of-Distribution Detection in NLP: Limitations

 \section{Limitations}

 There are several limitations of this work.
 First, this survey mainly focuses on OOD detection approaches for NLP domains.
 Despite the restrictive scope, our work well complements the existing survey on OOD detection in CV tasks, and hence will benefit a well-targeted research community in NLP.
-Second, some OOD detection methods mentioned in this paper are not extended in this survey due to space limitations.
+Second, some OOD detection methods mentioned in this paper are described at a high level due to space limitations.
 We include details that are necessary to outline the development of OOD detection methods so that readers can get a comprehensive overview of this field.
 Our survey provides an elaborate starting point for readers who want to dive deep into OOD detection for NLP.
-Moreover, The term ``OOD detection'' has various alias, such as ``Anomaly Detection'', ``Outlier Detection'', ``One-class Classification'', ``Novelty Detection'', and ``Open Set Recognition''.
+Moreover, The term ``OOD detection'' has various aliases, such as ``Anomaly Detection'', ``Outlier Detection'', ``One-class Classification'', ``Novelty Detection'', and ``Open Set Recognition''.
 These notations represent similar tasks with subtle differences in detailed experiment settings.
 We do not extensively discuss these differences due to space limitations.
 Readers can refer to other papers for more detailed discussions~\citep{yang2021generalized}.
 Finally, we do not present any new empirical results.
 It would be helpful to perform comparative experiments over different OOD detection methods~\citep{yangopenood}.
-We leave this to future work.
+We leave this as future work.